AnubisDenko/speed-dragon/README.md

-# Speed Dragon
+# App Launcher

-A small tool that is based on [Electron runtime](http://electron.atom.io).
+A small tool that is based on [Electron](http://electron.atom.io).
 When pressed Option+R on Mac or Super+R on Windows a small input box will be opened up.
 Once shorcut is typed the application will be started with the configured parameters.

 Configuration file needs to be in User Home Directory and named `config.json`